HMCS Port Hope

 HMCS Port Hope (pennant J280) was a Bangor-class minesweeper that served with the Royal Canadian Navy during the Second World War.
-The minesweeper entered service in 1942 and for the majority of the war, served as a patrol and escort ship along the coasts of Atlantic Canada and Newfoundland, participating in the Battle of the St. Lawrence.
+The minesweeper entered service in 1942 and for the majority of the war, served as a patrol and escort ship along the coasts of the Maritimes and Newfoundland, participating in the Battle of the St. Lawrence.
 Following the war the vessel was laid up until reacquired by the Royal Canadian Navy during the Korean War.
 Port Hope never re-entered service and was sold for scrap and broken up in 1959.

 Design and description

 A British design, the Bangor-class minesweepers were smaller than the preceding Halcyon-class minesweepers in British service, but larger than the Fundy class in Canadian service.
 They came in two versions powered by different engines; those with a diesel engines and those with vertical triple-expansion steam engines.
 Port Hope was of the latter design and was larger than her diesel-engined cousins.
 Port Hope was 180 ft long overall, had a beam of 28 ft 6 in and a draught of 9 ft 9 in.
 The minesweeper had a displacement of 672 LT.
 She had a complement of 6 officers and 77 enlisted.

 Port Hope had two vertical triple-expansion steam engines, each driving one shaft, using steam provided by two Admiralty three-drum boilers.
 The engines produced a total of 2400 ihp and gave a maximum speed of 16.5 kn.
 The minesweeper could carry a maximum of 150 LT of fuel oil.

 Port Hope was armed with a single quick-firing (QF) 3 in 20 cwt gun mounted forward.
 The ship was also fitted with a QF 2-pounder Mark VIII aft and were eventually fitted with single-mounted QF 20 mm Oerlikon guns on the bridge wings.
 Those ships assigned to convoy duty had two depth charge launchers and four chutes to deploy the 40 depth charges they carried.
 Port Hope was equipped with LL and SA minesweeping gear to clear both magnetic and acoustic naval mines.